 How To Measure a Horses Height and Weight … All horse owners should know how to measure a horse and especially how to estimate your horses weight and specify its height.

-Your horses weight measurement will be used to calculate how much feed it needs as well as dosage for wormers and other medicines.
-Your horses height is important if you are considering selling your horse or in some classes of competition.
+Your horses weight measurement should be used to calculate how much feed it needs as well as dosage for worming and other medications.

 Horse heights conversion table :

 Horses and ponies are measured in either hands high (hh) or centimetres (cms).

-The decimal centimetre measurement being the more modern way to measure a horse and quite a few horse owners struggle to compare the two measurements.
+The decimal centimetre measurement being the more modern way to measure a horse but quite a few horse owners struggle to compare the two measurements.

 So, we thought a horse measurement conversion chart would come in handy :